BlameTroi/Simply_Scheme_2e_Book_Files/README.txt

 into their Scheme system.
 The other files are recommenced in the appendix and are found in various chapters throughout the text.

+I have tried to use this code with four Schemes: Guile, Chez, Racket, and Chicken.
+Only Chicken and Racket work and Racket provides their own version of "simply.scm" but not the other files.

+See "required.scm" for a more detailed discussion of the what, where, why, and how of loading the environment.

 The text is still in copyright and still available to purchase, but Harvey offers the text online for personal use.
 The original license from the text is in `COPYLEFT.txt', my licensing can be found in